ANOTHER IDEA GONE SOUTH

 “You could ride to work and I could ride to Ariana’s.”
 Think how exhilarating that would be, and all the gas we will save.”
 I was rewarded with a blank stare laced with a tinge of horror.
 Definitely the wrong tactic.

 A few days later I came up with the ultimate argument.
-“Honey we need to do more together.
+“Honey we need to do more fun things together.
 If we got bikes we could ride.
 We could even go on bike holidays.
 How fun!
 Packing tents and food.
 Camping—just the two of us.”

 OK, I got carried away with that one.
 Ricks idea of camping is a five star hotel.
 Pairing sleeping in a tent, with sweat, pain, and work was not an alluring argument.
 It was time for the direct approach.

 “Rick, we are going to buy bikes today.”